-In case you've missed the recent craze about grass-fed beef, we're here to answer your questions about why grass-fed beef is better than grain fed.
-We enlisted the knowledge of the experts at Greensbury Market to give us the scoop.
-Greensbury is a delivery service for grass-fed beef, organic meat, and wild seafood!
+In case you've missed the recent craze about grass-fed beef, we're here to give you the scoop on the benefits of grass fed beef.
+To give us a hand, we enlisted the knowledge of the experts at Greensbury Market.
+Greensbury Market is a delivery service for grass-fed beef, organic meat, and wild seafood.
 Over the past decade, they have hand-picked quality products from the best U.S. organic farms, ranches, and fisheries.

 In the years after World War II, the world economy was booming and industries had to work to keep up with skyrocketing consumer demand.
 The focus was on productivity, and the United States’ agricultural sector, in particular, was greatly affected by the development of new technologies to increase output.
 It was in the 1950s that beef surpassed pork as the most consumed meat in the U.S., and the beef industry had to find new ways to meet that demand.
 It was found that a corn-based diet fattened the cattle more quickly and the resulting meat was of higher quality than that of grass-fed cattle, which was a great benefit to the cattle industry, as cattle fed on corn did not require large tracts of land for grazing and they could be fed corn year-round.
 By the 1970s, corn became the preferred diet and beef production was at an all-time high and the cost of beef was at an all-time low.

 With popular lifestyles like Keto, Low-Carb, Paleo, and Whole30, there has been a growing demand for a return to raising cattle on a strictly grass-fed diet, as claims arise that grass-fed beef is healthier for consumers and more sustainable for the environment.